EmanueleMonica87/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.

 This is the Writeup file.
-The code I wrote is a mixture of sources.
-I would like to thank for the contribution JustinHeaton (https://github.com/JustinHeaton/Advanced-Lane-Finding) from whom I took many parts of code (especially from gradients onward), rearranging and modifying some of them to better understand the logic behind and possible improvements.
+The code I wrote is a mixture of ideas.
+I would like to thank in particular the source I used the most, which is the one of another Udacity student JustinHeaton (https://github.com/JustinHeaton/Advanced-Lane-Finding) from whom I took many parts of code (especially from gradients onward), rearranging and modifying some of them to better understand the logic behind and possible improvements.
 I also took help from the Udacity course code.

 ### Camera Calibration